-Through our web archiving capability we are archiving all key communications from the Government about COVID-19 as part of the public record.
+Through our web archiving capability (UK Government Web Archive) we are continuing to archive all key communications from the Government about COVID-19 as part of the public record.
 This includes GOV.UK, NHS.UK and government communications on social media.

 As an event of significant international interest, we would expect departments and other bodies to appraise and select records relating to COVID-19 for permanent preservation in line with their responsibilities under the Public Records Act.

 Are there any safety precautions that I should be taking or planning around physical records?